An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Conclusion

 \section{Conclusion}

-In this paper, we consider the theoretical question ``What list size suffices to achieve ML decoding performance under an SCL decoder?''.
-The results identify information-theoretic quantities associated with the required list size and also lead to a natural approximation that can be computed efficiently even for very long codes.
-The logarithm of the random required list size concentrates around the mean.
-A simple recursive approximation of this mean is provided for the BEC.
+In this paper, we consider the theoretical question ``What list size suffices to achieve \own{maximum-likelihood} decoding performance under \own{successive cancellation list (SCL)} \ed{decoding}?''.
+The results identify information-theoretic quantities associated with the required list size \ed{on average} and also lead to \own{bounds} that can be computed efficiently even for very long codes. \own{It has been shown that t}he logarithm of the random required list size concentrates around the mean.
+A simple \own{and accurate} recursive approximation of this mean is provided for the \own{binary erasure channel (BEC)}.

 Simulation results show that this approximation captures the dynamics of the required list size at each stage of decoding on the BEC.
-For general BMS channels, e.g., biAWGNC, the analysis identified the key quantity $d_m$ as a proxy for the uncertainty in the SCL decoding.
-The analysis suggested codes with improved performance under SCL decoding with various practical list sizes, e.g., $L\in\{8,32,128\}$ for short- to moderate-length codes.
-Future work should devise a constructive algorithm which take into account the introduced quantities to design good codes for SCL decoding with practical list sizes for wider range of block lengths, e.g., for $N\leq 2048$.
+For general \own{binary memoryless symmetric} channels, e.g., \own{binary-input additive white Gaussian noise (BIAWGN) channel}, the analysis identified the key quantity $\ed{\Bar{D}_m}$ as a proxy for the uncertainty in SCL decoding.
+The analysis suggested codes with improved performance under SCL decoding with various list sizes, e.g., $L\in\edd{[8,1024]}$, for short- to moderate-length codes, over the BIAWGN channel\edd{, although the work primarily aims at understanding \ac{SCL} decoding from an information-theoretic perspective}.
+Future work should devise a constructive algorithm which take into account the introduced quantities to design good codes for SCL decoding with practical list sizes for \own{a wide} range of block lengths, e.g., for $N\leq 2048$.